J1nnHAlt/WbleMobile/README.md

 # WbleMobile

-**WbleMobile** is a mobile application developed as a replica of the UTAR WBLE platform.
-It aims to reproduce the core functionalities of the existing WBLE system while enhancing accessibility and usability on mobile devices.
-Unlike the traditional WBLE website currently in use at UTAR, WbleMobile offers a modern, intuitive, and user-friendly interface tailored specifically for mobile users.

 This project is a comprehensive full-stack mobile application that integrates multiple components to provide a seamless user experience.
 Built using **React Native** for the frontend, **Laravel** and **Flask** for the backend services, and incorporating real-time communication capabilities, WbleMobile ensures that users can interact with the platform efficiently and in real-time.

 The application supports multiple user roles, including **admins**, **lecturers**, and **students**, each with access to distinct features and interfaces.
 The role-based access control ensures that users only see and interact with content relevant to their responsibilities, improving usability and security.